A Combinatorial Characterization of Supervised Online Learnability: Abstract

 \section{Abstract}

-We study the online learnability of hypothesis classes with respect to arbitrary, but bounded, loss functions.
-We give a new scale-sensitive combinatorial dimension, named the sequential Minimax dimension, and show that it gives a tight quantitative characterization of online learnability.
-As applications, we give the first quantitative characterization of online learnability for two natural learning settings: vector-valued regression and multilabel classification.
+We study the online learnability of hypothesis classes with respect to arbitrary, but bounded loss functions.
+No characterization of online learnability is known at this level of generality.
+We give a new scale-sensitive combinatorial dimension, named the sequential minimax dimension, and show that it gives a tight quantitative characterization of online learnability.
+In addition, we show that the sequential minimax dimension subsumes most existing combinatorial dimensions in online learning theory.